ELABDELLAOUI-HAJAR/alx-low_level_programming/0x02-functions_nested_loops/README.md

 2-print_alphabet_x10.c : function print_alphabet_x10 to print all the lowercase alphabet 10 times.
 3-islower.c : function _islower to check if the giving character is lowercase.
 4-isalpha.c : function _isalpha to check if the giving character is alphabetic.
+5-sign.c : function print_sign to print the sign of a number.